sendgrid/nodejs-http-client/USE_CASES.md

 - PUT
 - DEL

-In the following examples, it assumed you have got your own unique Sendgrid API key.
+In the following examples, it is assumed that you have your own unique **Sendgrid API key**.

-The Following Requests are made using Python.
+The Following Requests are made using **`Python`**.

-Please Import these libraries at the start of the program and install them using pip command if not already done before.
+Please Import these libraries in the beginning of the program and install them using `pip` command if not already done before.

 ```python
 import sendgrid